SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

        cf p -f gen/srv --random-route
     ```

-2. Generate the mtar file
+2. Generate the MTAR file.

     ```bash
       mbt build -p=cf
     ```

-3. Deploy the UI and service to your Cloud Foundry space with the mtar.
+3. Deploy the UI and service to your Cloud Foundry space with the MTAR.

     ```bash
     cf deploy mta_archives/BusinessPartnerValidation_1.0.0.mtar